 The study discovered low-dose cadmium exposure induces damage in the testes through ferroptosis mediated by iron accumulation.

 The study, “Exposure to Low-dose Cadmium Induces Testicular Ferroptosis,” was published in Ecotoxicology and Environmental Safety.
-It was co-authored by researchers from the University of Louisville School of Medicine’s Pediatric Research Institute and the Wendy Novak Diabetes Center, part of Norton Children’s Endocrinology, affiliated with the UofL School of Medicine.
+It was co-authored by researchers from the University of Louisville School of Medicine’s Pediatric Research Institute and the Wendy Novak Diabetes Institute, part of Norton Children’s Endocrinology, affiliated with the UofL School of Medicine.

 In vivo studies have demonstrated cadmium can accumulate in the testes through long-term exposure and cause a decrease in sperm count and quality, sexual dysfunction, and impairment of testicular development during the pubertal period.